 “The University of Michigan Index of Consumer Sentiment fell to 89.8 in August, with a third of consumers making a negative mention of tariffs without prompt.
 The 8.6 point decrease over July 2019 is the largest monthly decline in consumer sentiment since December 2012.”

-As per September 24, 2019 Bloomberg report, “Consumer Confidence in U.S. Declines by Most in Nine Months” by William Edwards:
+As per the 9/24/2019 Bloomberg report, “Consumer Confidence in U.S. Declines by Most in Nine Months” by William Edwards:

 “U.S. consumer confidence posted the biggest drop since the start of the year as Americans’ expectations for the economy and the job market deteriorated, posing a risk to the household spending that is underpinning growth.”

 - “U.S. stocks pared gains and Treasury yields fell after the report.
-Trade-war concerns and the economic impact are filtering through to Americans’ sentiment at the same time as businesses contend with fragile global growth and supply-chain challenges tied to uncertainty over tariffs.”
+Trade-war concerns and the economic impact are filtering through to Americans’ sentiment (while) businesses contend with fragile global growth and supply-chain challenges tied to uncertainty over tariffs.”

 - “The overall measure remains elevated and within the range of the past year, suggesting consumers will continue to support the record-long U.S. expansion, though spending may moderate.”

-- “The share of respondents who say jobs are currently plentiful dropped to a three-month low, while the share saying jobs are hard to get cooled.”
+- “The share of respondents who say jobs are currently plentiful dropped to a three-month low.”

 - “Before the latest number, the Conference Board’s measure had been at odds with the University of Michigan’s index of sentiment, which has deteriorated since July.
 Economists at Deutsche Bank Securities posit that the gap widens ahead of recessions because the former is more backward-looking with its focus on employment, while the Michigan gauge is slightly more forward-looking because of its emphasis on personal finances.”